maon007/Share_prediction_regression_model/README.md

    ```

 #### Running the Analysis and Model
-To analyse the data, train the model and make predictions, follow these steps:
+To analyze the data, train the model, and make predictions, follow these steps:
 - Ensure you have a CSV file containing the data (e.g., data_1.csv).
 - Run the main Python script with the path to the CSV file as an argument (e.g.):
     - **for the analysis:**
    ```bash
     python data_exploration_and_analysis.py "./data_1.csv"
    ```
-- The scripts will load the data, run the general exploration and analysis of the data and analyse channels more in details
+- The scripts will load the data, run the general exploration and analysis of the data, and analyse channels more in details

     - **for the prediction:**
    ```bash